jmkidd/dogmap/README.md

 on the Illumina CanineHD and the Axiom K9 HD array as described above.
 It contains 684,503 sites.

 ### Recommendations for processing
 For BQSR, known positions of variation should be filtered out.
-The file SRZ189891_722g.simp.GSD1.0.vcf.gz is appropriate for this.
+The file `UU_Cfam_GSD_1.0.BQSR.DB.bed.gz` is appropriate for this.

-For coverage determination it is recommended to consider the effective coverage actually available for SNV discovery and genotyping.
-This can be done by tabulating called coverage at the sites in SRZ189891_722g.simp.header.CanineHD.names.GSD_1.0.filter.vcf.gz.
+For coverage determination we utilize the effective coverage actually available for SNV discovery and genotyping.
+This can be determined by tabulating called coverage at the sites in `SRZ189891_722g.simp.header.CanineHD.names.GSD_1.0.filter.vcf.gz`.
 This has the added bonus of producing genotypes at the sites on the Illumina HD array which can be compared with existing data collections for sample/breed assignment and analysis.

 For VQSR, a set of postions highly likely to be truly variable is required.
-For SNVs, the union set in SRZ189891_722g.simp.header.CanineHDandAxiom_K9_HD.GSD_1.0.vcf may be appropriate for VQSR training.
+For SNVs, the union set in `SRZ189891_722g.simp.header.CanineHDandAxiom_K9_HD.GSD_1.0.vcf.gz` may be appropriate for VQSR training.
 A reliable set for indels is not yet known.

 ## Software versions